StatsBen/ubc-aviary/README.md

 because it allows us to quickly and conveniently deploy new changes with an easy one-liner in the command line!

+Deploying with Firebase requires first installing the Firebase CLI (Command Line Interface), which requires Node.js and npm, which are available at https://nodejs.org

+Once you have Node.js and npm, you can install the Firebase CLI via npm:

+`npm install -g firebase-tools`

 #### Deployment Checklist

 1. First thing's first, *test your changes!!* Open up the `index.html` file